ServerlessOpsIO/serverlessops-workshops/01-up-and-running/02-microservices/README.md

 </p>
 </details>

-The function's name is _RequestRide_.
+The function's name is under the _functions_ key and called _RequestRide_.
 We'll ignore LoadTable and _StaticSiteConfig_ for now.

 Begin tailing the `RequestRide` logs.
 This will show the log output from usage of the application in the previous step.